voice-hearing/voice-hearing.github.io/content/_index.md

           filters:
             brightness:
   - block: testimonials-many
-    id: trust-indicators
+    id: charity-indicators
     content:
       # Header Content
-      title: "Trusted by People"
+      title: "OUR TEAM"
-      blue: "OUR TEAM"
+      blue: "charityed by Community"
       text: "We Are Here To Help"

       # Customizable Rating System